 Once the account is open, as the executor of the estate you’ll be able to deposit funds, make payments as needed to associated accounts, and then distribute funds according to the final Will.
 Once that part of the process has completed and all the debts have been paid, it’s likely you won’t need the account anymore, so you can work with your bank to close it when the time comes.
 Make sure you have the documentation the bank needs to close the account (this can also vary by state).

 Have you been named as the executor of someone’s estate?
-Let LegalShield help you with the process—and make it easier for you.
+Let LegalShield estate planning attorneys help you with the process—and make it easier for you.
 Estate management can be confusing and costly.
 A legal plan from LegalShield provides access to experienced lawyers at an affordable price, with consultation and assistance from a provider law firm.
 Sign up today!

 Pre-Paid Legal Services, Inc. d/b/a LegalShield (“LegalShield”) provides access to legal services offered by a network of provider law firms to LegalShield members through membership-based participation.
 Specific limitations apply.
 See a plan contract for specific state of residence for complete terms, coverage, amounts, and conditions.
 The benefits described, including trial defense, are not available in all legal plans or in all states.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation, or legal advice (business consulting or business advice).
 This is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.
 If you are a LegalShield member, please contact your provider law firm for legal advice or assistance.